 The ASUS ZenFone Max Pro M1

-The ASUS ZenFone Max Pro M1 is the latest ZenFone Max model to be released by ASUS.
+The ASUS ZenFone Max Pro M1 (Price Check) is the latest ZenFone Max model to be released by ASUS.
 It follows up on the success of the ZenFone Max Plus M1 (ZB570TL) we saw just a few months ago, and directly challenges the Xiaomi Redmi Note 5.

 Despite its very similar name, the ZenFone Max Pro is a very different beast from the ZenFone Max Plus M1 (ZB570TL).
 It is, in fact, a leap ahead in features and performance, powered by the new Qualcomm Snapdragon 636 SoC, with up to 6 GB of RAM and a dual-lens camera